craftcms/docs/docs/commerce/1.x/docs/payment-currencies.md

 Examples:

-If the store currency is USD and the order's payment currency is AUD with a exchange rate of 1.3
+If the store currency is USD and the order’s payment currency is AUD with a exchange rate of 1.3

 ```
 {{ 10.00|commerceCurrency(cart.currency)}} // US$ 10.00